-The "Focus Europe" section in American Lawyer publishes an "Arbitration Scorecard" every two years (most recent in 2013), which includes descriptions of the top arbitral awards globally.
+The "Focus Europe" section in American Lawyer has traditionally published an "Arbitration Scorecard" every two years (most recent in 2015), which includes descriptions of the top arbitral awards globally.
 Print editions of American Lawyer are available at K1 .M492 on the 4th Floor of the Law Library back to 1997.
 American Lawyer is also available in LexisNexis.

 The following items are held in the Loyola Law Library.

 Prepared in the summer of 2009, updated in February 2012, this 23-page guide offers instructions and tips on how to research foreign, comparative, and international law at the LUC Law Library.
 The annotated guide lists print reference sources, subscription databases, free websites, and current awareness sources that may useful when approaching foreign, comparative and international law questions

 The following are PowerPoint presentations that were prepared for various LUC Law School courses related to international commercial arbitration.